Chukobyte/learn-engine-dev/docs/opengl_rendering/rendering_sprites.md

 ### Custom Math Header

-Simple Engine will use GLM, but we may want to use another math library or write our own in the future.
+***Red Engine*** will use GLM, but we may want to use another math library or write our own in the future.
 To make this easier, will we define [type aliases](https://en.cppreference.com/w/cpp/language/type_alias) for math related classes.

 ```c++
 #ifndef MATH_H